 Ancient Preparations African Black Soap Caffeine Exfoliant:

 This unassuming product has become my go-to scrub this summer.
 The clever combination of African black soap and crushed coffee beans provides an intense exfoliation without the mess.
 It doesn’t have much of a scent when you smell it in the jar, but it has a soothing earthy, coffee aroma when you rub it on wet skin.
 The African black soap base makes it an amazing option for skin conditions like body acne, eczema and psoriasis.
 Highly recommend.
 So glad I discovered this product thanks to Samantha of Be Naturally You!
-View Full Post
+View Post

 I reviewed Correxiko’s Collagen Supplement a few months ago, and since then, I’ve had the opportunity to get to know more about the brand and chat with one of their founders.
 I think the green/clean beauty community has some of the most amazing people on the planet, and the founders of Correxiko are some of the loveliest.
 They are however, very media shy and prefer to stay out of the limelight.
 They just like to let the quality of their products do all the talking.